Overview: PMI-RMP PMI-Risk Management Professional

 Outlines

-- Risk management and the uncertainty spectrum
+- Risk management principles and concepts

 - Risk management plan